thunderbird/comm-unified-l10n/README.md

 https://github.com/mnauw/git-remote-hg rather than utilizing the copy used by upstream.

-Like the original, a Github Personal Token with push access to the Github destination repository is needed.
+Since the mirroring is done back to the same repository, access is controlled by Github's automatic token authentication using ${{ secrets.GITHUB_TOKEN }}.
+Set GH_TOKEN in the job environment.

 This project also caches the working copy that it creates using `actions/cache`.